nkavadias/nkavadias.github.io/_posts/2021-04-26-OPM-Data-Breach-2015.md

 image: /images/opm-data-breach.png
 ---

-This is a report on the United States Office of Personnel Management (OPM) data breach of 2015.
+_This report discusses the data breach at the US Office of Personnel Management (OPM), which occurred between 2012 to 2015 and has been attributed to APT1.
+More than 20 million records on US Federal government employees were stolen in what was described by NSA's senior counsel as the theft of the Government’s crown jewels._

 ![OPM logo with words data breach over the top]({{ site.baseurl }}/images/opm-data-breach.png "OPM Data breach")
 ## Introduction